mpoemsl/kitmus/README.md

 # KITMUS

-This repository contains the data set generation code for the `KITMUS` test suite, which is described in the upcoming ACL 2023 paper:
+This repository contains the dataset generation code for the `KITMUS` test suite, which is described in the upcoming ACL 2023 paper:

 ```
 The KITMUS Test: Evaluating Knowledge Integration from Multiple Sources